Annual adoption data

 An adoption order can be made by the County Court or the Supreme Court.

-View the number of adoptions registered with Births Deaths and Marriages (BDM) each year
+To view the number of adoptions registered with Births Deaths and Marriages (BDM) each year, visit the BDM website(opens in a new window).

 There are more registered adoptions than reflected in the table below as registered adoptions also include adult adoptions.